Add your promotional text...

 I am here to tell my story about the public school classroom.
 Not because it is important to me, but to highlight the significance of individual stories for the intellectual, emotional, and social development for anyone who encounters the school house.

-Contact Information for bonneresque
+Contact Information for paulabonnerwrites

 Please feel free to reach out for more information about my fiction and non fiction projects, public education advocacy.
 I look forward to connecting with you.